 c.
-Diploma in Christian Ministry, with focus on discipleship, worship, or witness

-These academic achievement awards are designed for lay leaders within Grace Communion International,5 although students of any denomination are welcome to take this group of courses.
+Diploma in Christian Ministry, with focus on discipleship, worship, or witness within Grace Communion International,6 although students of any denomination are welcome to take this group of courses.
 They are focused on Christian ministry courses.
 The requirements are: